kailash-manasarovar/statement/docs/timeline/2026/july.md

 - They were all actors.
 - It was total bananas.
 - Anyway.
-- At lunch that day there was someone important in Bali who had known what had happened with Polygon at the Hyatt.
+- At lunch that day the important landowner in Bali who had known what had happened with Polygon at the Hyatt.
 - Did he organize Elon's visit that week?
 - And the lunch was all a bit cloak and dagger, and hush hush, and I was getting used to all this.
 - And all the yoga students (agents/actors) were prompting me to say things, and, we're sitting right beside this Bali VIP, and, never one to disappoint, after the man (my yoga chum aka agent) had told me, loudly, that he'd been unconscious for a whole week years before, and he didn't know what had happened to him during this time but he'd had PTSD ever since, I got very cross and said rather loudly: